TexasForwardParty/collaboration_one/README.md

 - When you have a disagreement with something that is written, please follow the NG Protocol, as described below.

 ## Neutral Ground Protocol:
+The Neutral Ground protocol creates a safe space for discussion, creating structured, respectful engagement.
+It follows a general formula of "When (event) happens, we are (impacted in this way), and we need (boundaries, requirements)

 Avoid blame-based framing:
 Instead of: "When farmers pollute our water..."
 Use: "When agricultural runoff enters waterways..."